Thomas Rymer Jones

 Thomas Rymer Jones, FRS (1810 – 10 October 1880) was an English surgeon, academic and zoologist.

 Life

-The son of a captain in the Royal Navy, he studied at Guy's Hospital and in Paris.
-He became M.R.C.S. in 1833, but found himself unable to practice because of hearing impairment.
+Jones was the son of a captain in the Royal Navy and he studied at Guy's Hospital in Paris.
+He became M.R.C.S. in 1833, but found himself unable to practice because of his hearing impairment.

-Jones was appointed the first professor of comparative anatomy at King's College London, in 1836, and was Fullerian Professor of Physiology at the Royal Institution in 1840 to 1842.
+Jones was appointed the first professor of comparative anatomy at King's College London, in 1836, and became the Fullerian Professor of Physiology at the Royal Institution in 1840 to 1842.
 In 1838, at the meeting of the British Association at Newcastle, he was the sole opponent of Christian Gottfried Ehrenberg, who maintained the polygastric nature of certain infusoria.

 Jones was elected a Fellow of the Royal Society.
 He died in London on 10 December 1880, having resigned his professorship in 1874.

 Works

 Jones's General Outline of the Animal Kingdom, and Manual of Comparative Anatomy, London, was published with woodcuts, 1838–41.
 It became a standard textbook.
 He wrote articles on comparative anatomy for Robert Bentley Todd's Cyclopædia of Anatomy and Physiology, and popular works on zoology.
 Jones wrote papers in scientific journals and: